Chaotic diffusion of the fundamental frequencies in the Solar System: Dynamical model

-where $\chi (t)$ is a weight function which improves the precision of the maximum determination; it is chosen to be the Hanning window filter, that is $\chi(t) = 1 + \cos(\pi t/T )$.
+where $\chi (t)$ is a weight function that improves the precision of the maximum determination; it was chosen to be the Hanning window filter, that is, $\chi(t) = 1 + \cos(\pi t/T )$.
 The next step is the Gram-Schmidt orthogonalization.
-The complex amplitude $a_1$ of the first frequency $\nu_1$ is calculated by orthogonal projection of function $f(t)$ on $e^{i\nu_1 t}$.
-This mode is then subtracted from the function $f(t)$ to get a new function $f_1(t) = f(t) - a_1 e^{\nu t}$.
-The process is then repeated with this newly-obtained function until desired N strongest modes are obtained.
-This technique works very well for weakly-chaotic systems like the Solar System when variables can be decomposed into quasi-periodic modes over a sufficiently short period of time.
-It has been proven that this algorithm converges towards the true frequencies much faster than the classical Fast Fourier Transform \citep{laskar2005}.
-Therefore, it is a good tool to study the chaotic diffusion of the fundamental frequencies.
-In this work, we used a routine $\texttt{naftab}$ written in the publicly-available computer algebra software TRIP \citep{gastineau2011trip}, developed at IMCCE, to apply directly the frequency analysis.
+The complex amplitude $a_1$ of the first frequency $\nu_1$ is calculated via the orthogonal projection of the function $f(t)$ on $e^{i\nu_1 t}$.
+This mode is then subtracted from the function $f(t)$ to get a new function, $f_1(t) = f(t) - a_1 e^{\nu t}$.
+The process is then repeated with this newly obtained function until N desired strongest modes are obtained.
+This technique works very well for weakly chaotic systems such as the Solar System when variables can be decomposed into quasi-periodic modes over a sufficiently short period of time.
+It has been proven that this algorithm converges toward the true frequencies much faster than the classical fast Fourier transform \citep{laskar2005}.
+Therefore, it is a good tool for studying the chaotic diffusion of the fundamental frequencies.
+In this work we used a routine $\texttt{naftab}$ written in the publicly available computer algebra software TRIP \citep{gastineau2011trip}, developed at IMCCE, to directly apply the frequency analysis.

-To extract the fundamental secular frequencies of the Solar System, we apply the FA to the proper variables $(z_i^\bullet,\zeta_i^\bullet)_{i=1,8}$ of the secular equations \citep{laskar1990}.
+To extract the fundamental secular frequencies of the Solar System, we applied the FA to the proper variables $(z_i^\bullet,\zeta_i^\bullet)_{i=1,8}$ of the secular equations \citep{laskar1990}.
 Each fundamental frequency is obtained as the frequency of the strongest Fourier component of the corresponding proper variable.
-To track the time evolution of the frequencies, the FA is applied with a moving interval whose sliding step is 1 Myr.
-The interval sizes are 10 Myr, 20 Myr and 50 Myr.
+To track the time evolution of the frequencies, the FA was applied with a moving interval whose sliding step was 1 Myr.
+The interval sizes were 10 Myr, 20 Myr, and 50 Myr.